openpgp-pqc/draft-openpgp-pqc/draft-wussler-openpgp-pqc.md

 ### Public-Key Encrypted Session Key Packets (Tag 1) {#ecc-kyber-pkesk}

-The composite Kyber algorithms MUST be used only with v6 PKESK, as defined in [I-D.ietf-openpgp-crypto-refresh] Section 5.1.2.
+The algorithm-specific fields consists of:

-The algorithm-specific v6 PKESK parameters consists of:
+ - The one-octet algorithm identifier, if it was passed (in the case of a v3 PKESK packet).

  - A fixed-length octet string representing an ECC ephemeral public key in the format associated with the curve as specified in {{ecc-kem}}.